 Did you get a chance to use the new AR Wall for Strange New Worlds?

 The other thing is the lead time, you need months to build the assets.
 They now have to do that post-production type of effects as pre-production.
 But the actors have the advantage of really seeing the environment that used to be just green screen.
 On our show, we used to talk to f—ing X on a green screen that was a bunch of Cardassians or Klingons or whatever.
+I don’t want to give too much away about Discovery, but I had a spectacular asset, two actually on season five.

 How you can help